dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 		  MET_BUFRLIB=/home/username/BUFRLIB_v10.2.3

 After doing that, please try recompiling MET.
-If it fails, please submit the following log files: "make_install.log" as well as "config.log".them to `METplus GitHub Discussions Forum <https://github.com/dtcenter/METplus/discussions>`_
+If it fails, please submit the following log files: "make_install.log" as well as "config.log" with a new post in the `METplus GitHub Discussions Forum <https://github.com/dtcenter/METplus/discussions>`_.

 Command line double quotes